Sutton585/dasut.github.io/portfolio.md

 The existing brand style I used for the exercise is trello.com.
 If you’re familiar with Trello, you can definitely notice this has their style all over it.

 **[EXTERNAL LINK](http://www.davidsutton.net/portfolio/trello-resume-importer/)**
-(This is temporarily hosted on another website, and will be fully brought over soon.)
+(This is temporarily hosted elsewhere.)

 ## RIT Underground Mapping Project